|

 J. Davis.
 The project involved a year

-researching his souvenirs and correspondence from his friends
+researching his souvenirs and correspondence from friends

 Nada.
 Prior career